 - Consumer Toolkit for Health Care Advance Planning.
 This downloadable PDF from the American Bar Association’s Commission on Law and Aging contains a series of worksheets designed to help an older person think through several aspects of advance care planning.
 I especially like that it includes practical examples to consider, and also includes examples of statements one can use when talking to family or others.

 - The Conversation Starter Kit.
-This is a practical PDF guide from the Conversation Project, an organization dedicated to helping people talk about their wishes for end-of-life care.
-It seems a bit shorter and less comprehensive than the two options above, but will still guide an older adult through thinking about some key essentials.
+You can find many practical PDF guides from the Conversation Project, an organization dedicated to helping people talk about their wishes for end-of-life care.
+They also offer a guide for caregivers of people with Alzheimer’s or other forms of dementia.

 2. Obtain information on what future health declines or crises to expect.